Tough to love

 Do I have to love politicians?

-The election is behind us, but I’ve been preparing a seminar on loving those who are tough to love, and I have to admit that my response to politicians during the lead up to voting day wasn’t always loving, especially against the standards of 1 Corinthians 13: Patient?
+The 2022 federal election is behind us, but I’ve been preparing a seminar on loving those who are tough to love, and I have to admit that my response to politicians during the lead up to voting day wasn’t always loving, especially against the standards of 1 Corinthians 13: Patient?
 Hardly!
 Kind?
 Rarely!
 Keeps no record of wrongs?
 Total failure.

 The greatest of these is love